Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 - Slow heart rate

-If you or someone you love has taken too many Zapain pills and are showing the symptoms of overdose, please seek emergency medical help.
+If you or someone you love has taken too many pills and shows overdose symptoms, please seek emergency medical help.

-Additionally, anyone taking more than 7.5g of paracetamol within a 4-hour timeframe risks acute liver damage and should attend a hospital for treatment immediately.
-The sooner a paracetamol overdose is treated, the better the outcome for the patient 1
+Additionally, anyone taking more than 7.5g of Paracetamol within a 4-hour timeframe risks acute liver damage and should immediately attend a hospital for treatment.
+The sooner a paracetamol overdose is treated, the better the outcome for the patient.

 Zapain and alcohol